The Future of Energy Sector is in Electricity Availability

-The energy industry is showing steady growth, which, according to experts, will continue in 2019.
+The energy industry is showing steady growth.
 In the USA, Western Europe and Russia it will reach 3% per year while it will be faster in Eastern Europe and the Middle East.
 The most dynamic markets now are China, India, some African countries.
 While the United States is becoming the undisputed world leader in oil and gas production, China is reconsidering its role in the energy sector, seeking to “make the sky blue again.”

 Projections show growth in demand for low-carbon, renewable energy sources and natural gas.
 Coal consumption by 2040 should fall by 6–7 times, oil – by 2.5 times, gas – by a few percents, and low-carbon energy sources – by 2 times.

 In 2010–2016, the share of coal when creating new generation facilities averaged about 65 GWh annually, gas – about 47 GW, nuclear decomposition products – about 3 GW, and renewable sources – almost 130 GW.
 In 2016–2040, the share of coal should fall to 18 GW, the share of gas should remain the same, the share of atomic decomposition products should double, and the share of renewable sources should reach 160 GW.
 Of which, solar power should grow the fastest – from about 30 to 73 GW per year.
 Solar panels are ahead of other types of energy from renewable sources.
 China, India and the United States are ahead of everyone here, while for Europe the wind remains the most important green energy.